Gor Manukyan

-Gor Manukyan (born 27 September 1993) is an Armenian international footballer who plays for Alashkert, as a goalkeeper.
+Gor Manukyan (born 27 September 1993) is an Armenian professional footballer who plays as a goalkeeper for Van.

+Early life

+Manukyan was born in Yerevan, Armenia on 27 September 1993.

 Career

 Club

 On 19 August 2019, Manukyan was released by FC Pyunik, signing for FC Alashkert on 26 August 2019.

+National team

+Manukyan played one international friendly match for the Armenian national football team on the 27th of March, 2018 at the Hanrapetakan Stadium in Armenia.